violetr/fem/README.md

 # A flexible EM-like Clustering Algorithm for High-Dimensional Noisy Data

 This repository contains the code that implements the F-EM clustering algorithm corresponding to https://arxiv.org/pdf/1907.01660.pdf.
-This algorithm follows a EM scheme focused on robustness to noise.
+This algorithm follows a two-step EM scheme focused on robustness to noise.

 ## Algorithm